creinartz/sassaby/README.md

 ```

 #### isTruthy
-Assert that the function output is a truthy value in SASS.
-Keep in mind that this is SASS truthy, not Javascript truthy.
+Assert that the function output is a truthy value in Sass.
+Keep in mind that this is Sass truthy, not Javascript truthy.
 ```js
 sassaby.func('returns-truthy').calledWithArgs('string').isTruthy();
 ```

 #### isFalsy
-Assert that the function output is a falsy value in SASS.
-Keep in mind that this is SASS truthy, not Javascript truthy.
+Assert that the function output is a falsy value in Sass.
+Keep in mind that this is Sass truthy, not Javascript truthy.
 ```js
 sassaby.func('returns-falsy').calledWithArgs(null).isFalsy();
 ```